subwaymatch/typeprotect/README.md

 typeprotect
 ===========

-Typeprotect allows you to password-protect any of your pages.
+Typeprotect allows you to password-protect any of your pages with a single line of PHP code.

 =
 Example page